-Resources:
+Resources

 There are many resources available for planning Collective Worship.

-These are available in the collective worship trolley, which is kept in the Light Room, and within each teacher's classroom.
-There is also a cupboard in the Reflection room where mass resources are kept.
-Members from our Chaplaincy team are involved in monitoring and managing the Collective Worship trolley and we aim to update these resources as regularly as possible.
+Resources are available in the collective worship trolley, which is kept in the Light Room, and within each teacher's classroom.
 Resources in the Collective Worship trolley include: books, prayers, candles, cloths, crosses, praying hands, pebbles etc. The Chaplains from The Becket regularly lead staff meetings, delivering new ideas, allowing access to the excellent resources on their "Be Inspirational" website.